ibm-cloud-docs/watson-assistant/call-extension.md

 1. Go to the Actions page, or the action editor, and click **Preview** to open the Preview pane.

-    You cannot access the **Inspector** from the {{site.data.keyword.ai-assistant}} preview on the **Preview** page, which shows only what a customer would see.
+    You cannot access the **Inspector** from the Assistant preview on the **Preview** page, which shows only what a customer would see.
 Instead, use the preview feature that is part of the Actions page, which gives you access to additional information.
     {: note}

-1. Interact with your {{site.data.keyword.ai-assistant}} as a customer would.
+1. Interact with your Assistant as a customer would.

 1. Each time an extension is called, the preview pane shows a message giving you access to detailed information: